How To Fit My Sliding Wardrobe

 4. Insert The Doors

 Once the door is properly in the top and bottom track, use a spirit level to ensure the door is exactly plumb at all positions along the track, moving the bottom track in or out as necessary.
 Check if the door remains plumb and travels smoothly along the entire width of the opening.
-Having set the bottom track position, fix it down using screws at centres of approximately 500mm and insert the other doors in their respective tracks.
+Having set the bottom track position, fix it down using screws at centres of approximately 500mm or adhesive and insert the other doors in their respective positions.

 Tip: Before you fix the bottom track, make sure that it is positioned exactly parallel to the top track and ensure the surface you are fixing it to is solid, straight and level.
 Avoid applying excessive force when tightening screws to prevent track deformation and use flat-head screws for the best results.